espocrm/documentation/docs/administration/terms-and-naming.md

 ## Link

 A link represents a relationship with another entity.
-Entities have their set of links.

 Links are named in lowerCamelCase (start with a lowercase letter).